elastic/package-registry/CONTRIBUTING.md

 The import procedure heavily uses on the _import-beats_ script.
 If you are interested how does it work internally, feel free to review the script's [README](https://github.com/elastic/package-registry/blob/master/dev/import-beats/README.md).

+1. Create an issue in the [package-registry](https://github.com/elastic/package-registry) to track ongoing progress with the integration (especially manual changes).

-1. Focus on the particular product (e.g. MySQL, ActiveMQ) you would like to integrate with.
+    Focus on the one particular product (e.g. MySQL, ActiveMQ) you would like to integrate with.
+    Use this issue to mention every manual change that has been applied.
+It will help in adjusting the `import-beats` script and reviewing the integration.

 2. Prepare the developer environment:
     1. Clone/refresh the following repositories:
         * https://github.com/elastic/beats